 One of the main crops in Paraguay is corn.
 In Paraguay food often uses this crop, while dairy ingredients such as milk and cheese are also important parts of the diet.

 One of the most traditional meals that is eaten in Paraguay is sopa paraguaya, which is a blend of European and the indigenous Guarani cuisine.

 Many of these dishes developed because of a scarcity of food after the Paraguayan War.
-This led to an emphasis on cooking food that was sustaining with plenty of calories in order to keep people going until the next meal.
+This led to an emphasis on cooking food with plenty of calories in order to keep people going until the next meal.

 Meat And Fish Dishes